David-OConnor/pyflow/README.md

 in the updated lock file.

-This tool downloads and unpacks wheels from `pypi`, or builds wheels from source if none are availabile.
+This tool downloads and unpacks wheels from `pypi`, or builds wheels from source if none are available.
 It verifies the integrity of the downloaded file against that listed on `pypi` using `SHA256`, and the exact versions used are stored in a lock file.